 Alvin Bragg has worked tirelessly to build a smart, comprehensive strategy to keep our community safe and also to lift up our residents and ensure justice for all.
 This includes coordinating closely with fellow law enforcement partners; investing in young people; getting help for those struggling with mental health and substance use challenges; holding all accountable; and increasing gun prosecutions 20%.
 While there is still much more work to do, Manhattan is seeing real results.
-As of November 12, total index crime in Manhattan is DOWN 6% compared to a year ago.
-Shootings are down 23%; burglary is down 23% and robbery is down 12%, (NYPD Statis as of 11/12/2023).
+New crime stats show Alvin's safety vision works: In Manhattan, shootings are down 34%, burglary is down 34%, and overall index crimes are down 16% in the last two years.
+(NYPD Stats)

 Relentless focus on stopping gun violence.